Deposit Account Agreement and Disclosures

 - Customer may use Card to make purchases at merchants that accept Card.

 7. Direct Deposits or Automated Credits.

-If Customer has arranged to have direct deposits made to Account at least once every sixty (60) days from the same person or company, call Customer Support to find out if the deposit has been made.
+If Customer has arranged to have direct deposits made to Account or Sub-account at least once every sixty (60) days from the same person or company, call Customer Support to find out if the deposit has been made.